Storm Drainage & Channel Maintenance

-Storm water drainage is often overlooked due to the non-visible elements of the Public Works infrastructure.
+Storm water drainage is often overlooked due to the non-visible elements of the buried infrastructure.
 It is important to dispose of materials in a responsible way, as storm drains discharge directly to creeks and other natural waterways!

 You can help protect our environment by following some of the tips below:

-- Use pesticides and fertilizers sparingly.
+Use pesticides and fertilizers sparingly and follow recommended directions.
 Take care to avoid application when rain is forecasted.

 Remember… When it rains, it drains!